tldrwtf/info/README.md

 # Python Learning - Complete Cheat Sheet Collection by [tldrwtf](https://github.com/tldrwtf)
 If you found any of this information useful, leaving a star on this repository would be highly appreciated!

 ---

+## New: Real-World Examples Added!

+- **RPG Battle Game** - Full inheritance and polymorphism demonstration with Character classes (Warrior/Mage)
+- **Pet Clinic System** - Complete database design with Owners, Pets, Vets, and Appointments relationships
+- **Social Media Platform** - Self-referential many-to-many relationships (users following users)
+- **Spotify OAuth2 Integration** - Production-ready API client with token management and base64 encoding
+- **Pokemon API** - Real API integration with nested JSON parsing and error handling
+- **Music Playlist Manager** - Practical linked list application with navigation features

+---